9 Most Common Smart Contract Vulnerabilities Found By Blaize

 01. Indirect execution of unknown code

-- Calling a function of another contract using the API: if the developer makes a mistake when declaring the interface of the called contract (for example, mixes up the type of a parameter), then the fallback function will be called.
+- Calling a function of another contract using the API.
+If the developer makes a mistake when declaring the interface of the called contract (for example, mixes up the type of a parameter), the fallback function will be called.

-For a successful attack, one needs to place such a contract on the network and call the pay function of the vulnerable contract, passing the address of the fraudulent contract as an argument.
+For a successful attack, the malefactor needs to place such a contract on the network and call the pay function of the vulnerable contract, passing the address of the fraudulent contract as an argument.

 Read also: Basics of Liquidity Vampire Attacks.

 03. Incorrect calculation of the output token amount

 Another smart contract weakness can be found in some modern DeFi smart contracts that deal with enormous amounts of money depicted in tokens or ETH value.

 In such protocols, a lot of operations in contract logic are connected with tokens’ transfers to and from the contract.
 It creates a wide field for different mistakes connected to correct percentages, fees, and profits calculations.

 - incorrect decimals handling, especially when dealing with such a token as USDT;

 - incorrect order of operation during fees calculations, which leads to a significant accuracy loss;